crushen/RSVP/README.md

 #### So far, I have added these things to the app:

-* Change the checkbox to say 'confirm' when unchecked, and 'confirmed' once checked: I did this by targeting the text node with checkbox.parentNode.childNodes[0], and storing in a let named label.
+* Changed the checkbox to say 'Confirm' when unchecked, and 'Confirmed' once checked (previously it was always 'Confirmed').
+I did this by targeting the text node of the label with checkbox.parentNode.childNodes[0], and storing in a let named label.
 Then I changed the nodeValue of label to 'Confirmed' when checked = true, and 'Confirm' when checked = false.

 #### These are things that will be added in the future: